Fifth in an ongoing series, Notes from a Plague-Time

 And enjoy again the American songbook — Gershwin, Porter, Kern, Berlin — all sung by Ella Fitzgerald.
 Enjoy again the American sound of Ellington, Goodman (“Sing, Sing, Sing”), and — as tonic reminder in a pandemic — Louis Armstrong singing “What a Wonderful World.”

 DANCE: See Fred and Ginger dancing to the sublime “Cheek to Cheek” and “Waltz in Swing Time” and, cited above, “Pick Yourself Up.”
-See Fred and Cyd Charisse in the lovely “Dancing in the Dark.”
+See Fred and Cyd Charisse dancing the lovely “Dancing in the Dark.”
 See Fred and Rita Hayworth in an amazing number in You Were Never Lovelier.
 Of course the mind seeking joy goes to Gene Kelly’s iconic rain-splashed number in Singin’ in the Rain and his iconic ballet in An American in Paris (also here).
 Here’s the iconic ballet in The Red Shoes with Moira Shearer.
 Ever-revelatory is Alvin Ailey’s Revelations, created as “blood memories” of African-American life; the Nicholas Brothers are ever-astonishing.
 Metaphor alert: Prodigal Son, with Mikhail Baryshnikov.

 PAINTING: Rather than large-scale work — history paintings, Biblical parables — I am thinking more human-scale.
 Portraits, for example — by Da Vinci, Botticelli, Raphael, Rembrandt, Modigliani, and Holbein the Younger for his portraiture of the great humanist Erasmus, as well as other assorted worthies (here, here, and here).
 Postcards of Velazquez’ “Aesop” and Daumier’s “Don Quixote” sit on my desk.
 At this fraught time, Gilbert Stuart’s portraits of our founders, including Abigail Adams, resonate.